Erickype/DungeonPitFrontend/README.md

   - Room → Higher cost to avoid overwriting rooms
   - Hallway → Low cost for shared paths
   - Empty → Default cost

+### 5. Generate a unique grid
+- Creates a grid in witch coordinate determines the type of cell
+- Each type represent a different asset to render
+- The algorithm consideres overlapping hallways, that creates interesting paths

 ## 📸 Screenshots
 I use debug lines of different colors to represent each section of the dungeon: